-The CAS is committed to fostering a supportive environment for students in the M.B.A. program.
+The CAS is committed to fostering a supportive environment for graduate students.
 Services are available for both on-site and online students.
 The center offers 45-minute individual and group sessions in which students can discuss grammar, style, structure, citations, and references, as well as other issues related to the writing process.
 With the help of one of the center's consultants, students are able to work on individual and group class presentations.
 The center also runs workshops on a variety of topics to help students hone their writing skills and facilitate critical thinking.